ebi-uniprot/uniprot-manual/help/ProtNLM.md

 # ProtNLM methodology

-ProtNLM is a new method used by UniProt to automatically annotate sequences, with the goal of increasing the number of annotated sequences.
+ProtNLM is a new method used by UniProt to automatically annotate uncharacterized protein sequences.
 This method works by predicting a short textual description for proteins based solely on their amino acid sequence, using a [sequence-to-sequence](https://en.wikipedia.org/wiki/Seq2seq) model.

 ## Sequence annotation as a machine learning problem